Sept 14-15 / 9am - 12pm

-Any public or private San Francisco high school student in grades 9 - 12 is eligible to participate.
+Any San Francisco high school student in grades 9-12 are eligible to participate.

 Golden Gate Yacht Club, 1 Yacht Road, San Francisco, CA 94123.

 The ability to swim 50 yards is required.
 Enthusiasm, commitment and a sincere desire to learn to sail is a must.
 The following forms are required to complete registration.